AhmedAlbaltan/capstone_project_fsnd/README.txt

 Introduction

 This project is my last project for Udacity's FSND.
-This project is
+This application is a casting agency that links between movie creators and actors.
+This application lets you list all movies and all actors, add a new movie or actor, udate a movie or an actor and remove a movie or an actor.

+Motivation:

+In this project I applied everything i learned in this program.
+Starting from Database modeling to creating a restful APIs and deploying it to a live server.

 Getting started